|The Frankfurt-Tipp rating:|

-The planned wedding on Sylt became the worst event of her life for Elizabeth Kiehl (Lavinia Wilson).
-When her mother and her siblings are involved in a terrible accident on their way to the wedding ceremony, in which the children are killed, the young woman's life is completely thrown apart.
-Years later she lives a seemingly happy life with a new husband (Jürgen Vogel) and her daughter Liza (Pauletta Pollmann) in a pretty detached house.
-But her everyday life is determined by fears and spleens, which she tries to control through constant therapy sessions with Mrs. Drescher (Juliane Köhler).
-Somewhere between raising children, worming and visiting a brothel with Georg, she tries to control her thoughts of revenge, feelings of guilt and phobias.
-But to achieve this, she would first have to face the traumatic loss…
+The planned wedding on Sylt turned into the worst event in Elizabeth Kiehl's (Lavinia Wilson) life.
+When her mother and siblings are involved in a horrific accident on the way to the wedding, killing the children, the young woman's life is completely derailed.
+Years later, she lives a seemingly happy life with a new husband (Jürgen Vogel) and her daughter Liza (Pauletta Pollmann) in a smart family home.
+But her everyday life is dominated by fears and spleens, which she tries to cope with through constant therapy sessions with Frau Drescher (Juliane Köhler).
+Somewhere between raising children, worming and visiting brothels with Georg, she tries to get her thoughts of revenge, guilt and phobias under control.
+But to do that, she would first have to face her traumatic loss.

-"lap prayers" is the second cinema adaptation of a novel by Charlotte Roche after the great success of "Wetlands".
-In terms of craftsmanship, director Sönke Wortmann has delivered a very good film, which makes his meagre comedy "Das Hochzeitsvideo" quite forgotten.
-Also the actors are beyond any doubt, whereby Lavinia Wilson proves once again that she belongs to the best German actresses of her generation.
-Her playing is intense and stirring, multi-faceted and very emotional.
-Wilson manages the trick of making Elizabeth a really likeable character, despite her many quirks and her not exactly effortless behavior, whose fate really moves you as a viewer.
+Schoßgebete is the second big-screen adaptation of a novel by Charlotte Roche, following the huge success of Feuchtgebiete.
+Craft-wise, director Sönke Wortmann has delivered a very good film that thoroughly makes you forget his lousy comedy The Wedding Video.
+The actors are also beyond reproach, with Lavinia Wilson in particular proving once again that she is one of the best German actresses of her generation.
+Her acting is intense and stirring, multi-faceted and very emotional.
+At the same time, Wilson manages the feat of making Elizabeth, despite her many quirks and her not exactly unstrenuous behavior, a truly sympathetic figure whose fate really moves you as an audience member.
 But also Jürgen Vogel delivers a very good performance as her emotionally very balanced counterpart.

-The unnappetitlichkeiten oriented towards provocation, with which "wetlands" threw themselves around almost every second, under which too much of the story was buried, keep themselves within tolerable limits here, even if they don't completely do without it ("Do you show me your butt hole?").
-The dramaturgy is quite stirringly structured and shows a clear structure much more clearly than the original book.
-These are all points that suggest that "Schoßgebete" has become a really worth seeing movie and a well done novel adaptation.
-And yet the whole thing has a somewhat strange aftertaste.
+The provocation-oriented obscenities, with which Wetlands has thrown around almost every second, under which too much of the story was buried, are kept here within tolerable limits, even if not completely renounced (Show me your butt hole?).
+The dramaturgy is built up quite rousingly and shows a clear structure much more clearly than the book template.
+These are all points that speak for the fact that Lap Prayers has become a really worth seeing movie and a successful adaptation of the novel.
+And yet, the whole thing has a somewhat strange aftertaste.

-I have long wondered why I often felt very uncomfortable during the film.
-In the end, I could make it out in an understandable hate speech from Elizabeth to the tabloid press, which immediately jumped at the terrible accident with tremendous sensational greed and took a very personal moment away from the bereaved.
-It's a very passionate moment, full of anger and grief.
-Actually one of the strongest scenes in the movie.
-What struck me on my stomach was the fact that the story of "lap prayers" has a lot of biographical references to the life of Charlotte Roche, and that here she deals with the tragic accidental death of her brother and two of her stepbrothers in 2001.
-That she shares this with the public may be an important therapy for her.
-But precisely because this is such a terrible and such a personal moment, the viewer here feels almost like one of the voyeurs that Elizabeth rightly attacks.
+I pondered for a long time why I often felt very uncomfortable during the film.
+Ultimately, I was able to pinpoint it to an understandable tirade of hatred from Elizabeth towards the tabloids, who immediately pounced on the horrific accident with tremendous sensationalism, thus depriving the bereaved of a very personal moment.
+It's a very passionate moment, full of anger and sadness.
+Actually one of the most powerful scenes in the film.
+What hit me in the stomach was the fact that the story of Schoßgebete has many biographical references to the life of Charlotte Roche and that she deals with the tragic accidental death of her brother and two of her stepbrothers in 2001.
+The fact that she shares this with the public, so to speak, may be an important therapy for her.
+But precisely because this is such a horrific and so personal moment, as a viewer here you almost feel like one of the voyeurs Elizabeth is rightly attacking.

-Naturally, it is something completely different whether the tabloid press exploits such a tragedy for the increase in circulation or whether a person affected goes public with his/her story.
-Nevertheless, a somewhat ambivalent feeling remains with such a commercial approach.
-This doesn't change the fact that "lap prayers" as a tragicomedy is quite convincing and can be described as a really good movie and a passionate plea for life for most of the time.
-As a spectator you can laugh, but you are also deeply moved.
-The fact that some scenes are a little bit stressful and a little bit striking can be forgiven.
-If you liked the book, you'll surely like the film version just because of the great main actress.
-And there is also a satisfied one for that: worth seeing with small restrictions!
+Naturally, it is something entirely different whether the tabloids cannibalize such a tragedy for circulation gain or whether a victim(s) goes public with his or her story.
+Nevertheless, a somewhat ambivalent feeling remains, especially with such a commercial route.
+This doesn't change the fact that Lap Prayers as a tragicomedy is quite convincing and can be called a really good film and a passionate plea for life for long stretches.
+As a viewer you can laugh, but you also get deeply moved.
+The fact that some scenes seem a bit forced and a little bit striking can be forgiven.
+If you liked the book, you will certainly like the film version, if only because of the great leading actress.
+And for that there is also a satisfied: with small restrictions worth seeing!